kennytilton/flutter-mx/README.md

 #### 4. Running other examples.
 To try a different example:
+0. Switch to the dev branch: `git checkout dev`;
+1. kill whatever `watch` you have running;
-1. Edit [main.cljd](https://github.com/kennytilton/flutter-mx/blob/d6cd6e14027ed8f00a42ca6cc2464e48142922d4/src/tiltontec/main.cljd#L43) and change the namespace `counter` in `(counter/make-app)` to one of the namespaces listed above in the NS requires.
+2. edit [main.cljd](https://github.com/kennytilton/flutter-mx/blob/d6cd6e14027ed8f00a42ca6cc2464e48142922d4/src/tiltontec/main.cljd#L43) and change the namespace `counter` in `(counter/make-app)` to one of the namespaces listed above in the NS requires.
 Try `hello` to see an elaborate "Hello, world", featuring that phrase's popularizer, or `todo` to see the [TodoMVC classic](https://github.com/tastejs/todomvc/blob/master/app-spec.md).
-2. Save your changes.
+3. save your changes;
+4. start another build/watch as explained above; and
-3. Wait a few seconds and the new app should appear in your chosen device.
+5. the new app should appear in your chosen device.

 More examples, including translations of the rest of the [ClojureDart samples](https://github.com/Tensegritics/ClojureDart/blob/main/samples/README.md), can be found in our [Flutter/MX Sandbox](https://github.com/kennytilton/flutter-mx-sandbox) repo.